-'Go get your money': This man on TikTok went viral after revealing how to find — and claim — lost funds that your state owes you.
-Here's the step-by-step to access 'literally billions'
+'Go get your money': This man on TikTok reveals how to find — and claim — lost funds owed to you from your state.
+Here's the step-by-step guide to access 'literally billions'

 If you find unclaimed property on your state’s database, the state will send you an online claim form or instructions for reclaiming the property.

-This seems to have worked for Pearlman’s viewers.
-So far, his video has attracted almost 8,700 comments — with many confirming the TikToker’s money hack worked.
+This seems to have worked for some of Pearlman’s viewers.
+So far, his video has attracted more than 9,200 comments, with many claiming the TikToker’s money hack worked.

 One commenter with the username Cades_Arcade wrote: “Bro I found out I have over 1000 in unclaimed property.
 How bout that.
 Thanks for the tip.”